InformaticsMatters/docking-validation/targets/dhfr/expts/vs-dekois/README.md

 This experiment uses the DEKOIS datasets for DHFR to validate docking with rDock.
 The output is a ROC curve showing the enrichment.

-The experiment aims to standarize the process so that it can be used as a template fro defining rDock execution in Squonk.
+The experiment aims to standarize the process so that it can be used as a template for defining rDock execution in Squonk.

 ## Requirements